 ESG Assessment Criteria: We apply an ESG Risk Rating of Low, Medium, High (Low is better) to each issuer.
 This is credit profile-specific and represents how impactful we believe ESG risks are likely to be to the credit quality of the issuer now and in the future.

-There are no high risk issuers held in the fund.
-Therefore, since all issuers pass the good governance check, the fund is able to invest in these.
+There were four high risk issuer held in the fund, the issuers were not high risk due to governance issues.
+Therefore, since all pass the good governance check, the fund is able to invest in these.
 But, the high risk rating prevents the names being considered as a sustainable investment.
 We continue to review these positions and engage where practical, however, we are in general holding these names as they are high conviction positions and ensure the fund can continue to meet its broader financial objectives.

-ESG screening criteria: We confirm that during the reporting period, binary exclusions were applied to exclude the particular areas of investment related to UN Global Compact, Controversial Weapons, Tobacco Manufacturing and Thermal Coal.
+ESG Screening Criteria: We confirm that during the reporting period, binary exclusions were applied to exclude the particular areas of investment related to UN Global Compact, Controversial Weapons, Tobacco Manufacturing and Thermal Coal.
 These screening criteria apply in a binding manner and there are no holdings in the fund that fail the agreed criteria.